GerritCodeReview/homepage/pages/gerrit/access-control.md

 new commit on their local system, so in practice they must also have the `Read` access granted to upload a change.

-For an open source, public Gerrit installation, it is common to grant `Push` for `+refs/for/refs/heads/*+` to `Registered Users` in the `All-Projects` ACL.
+For an open-source, public Gerrit installation, it is common to grant `Push` for `+refs/for/refs/heads/*+` to `Registered Users` in the `All-Projects` ACL.
 For more private installations, its common to grant `Push` for `+refs/for/refs/heads/*+` to all users of a project.